jonasjohansson/nava.community/pages/visualia-2020.md

 ### Compensation

 There is no monetary compensation in this event.
-In return, we will provide you with a beautiful stage, and documentation of the event and performance.
+In return, we will provide you with a stage, and documentation of the event and performance.

 ### Schedule